jasondown/100-days-of-code/log.md

 **Details**:

  - Creating Web Applications With Go
- 	- Created a layout template to be reused by multiple pages and set up template compisition.
+ 	- Created a layout template to be reused by multiple pages and set up template composition.
 	- Created a content folder and moved all pages into the folder.
 	- Added ability to pass in css and scripts to the layout template.
 	- Created content templates and used template compisition and cloning.